Skip to main content

 }

-The status field is the discriminant — it tells TypeScript which variant you are dealing with.
+The status field is the discriminant — it tells TypeScript which variant you're dealing with.
 Inside each case, the compiler narrows the type automatically.
-You cannot access response.data in the 'error' case because it does not exist on that variant.
+You can't access response.data in the 'error' case because it doesn't exist on that variant.
+Try it.
+The compiler won't let you.

 Real-World Example: Payment Processing